elotroalex/chiens/_texts/translation.md

 - {:.sp} The Great Prohibitor.

-- {: .pr} Ignorant is he who knows the name of Don Christobal Colon admiral of the ocean and ignores that of Rodrigo de Escovedo, royal notary.
-So learn, my friend, that the caravels that came here were not only pregnant with arms, food, horses, riders ...
-They had, above all, their bellies bouncing with loud and repressive laws.
+- {: .pr} Ignorant is he who knows the name of Don Cristobal Colon, Admiral of the Ocean Sea, and ignores that of Rodrigo de Escovedo, Royal Notary.
+So learn, my friend, that the caravels that traveled here were not only pregnant with arms, food, horses, riders ...
+They had, above all, their plump bellies full of loud and repressive laws.

 - {:.sp} The Herald.